benevpi/bugreport/_posts/2018-06-14-third-time-lucky.markdown

 ogglength: 42556011
 excerpt_separator: <!--more-->
 ---
-Like the phoenix that rises from the ashes of the fire... insert bold but ultimately meaningless and grandiose introduction here
+Like the phoenix that rises from the ashes of the fire... insert bold but ultimately meaningless and grandiose introduction here...
 <!--more-->

 We had a few recording issues due to six month's dust accumulating in the mics which we'll get sorted before next episode.